All the new shows and movies coming to Disney Plus this weekend | Curated

 The creator of Rick and Morty created Solar Opposites, which follows a family of aliens who move to middle America, where they debate whether life is better there or on their home planet.

-In case you missed out, here is what dropped on Disney Plus earlier in May and April:
+In case you missed it, here are titles that were released earlier in May:

 Confessions of a Shopaholic